nicoolaj/ESPaperCalendar/README.md

 - Copy Example.Credentials.h to Credentials.h
 - Open the Credentials.h file and fill in your wifi and calendar information.
 - Verify the correct pin configuration in the ino file.

+# Todo
+- Recurring events are not implemented yet